posmikdc/posmikdc.github.io/_posts/2024-04-15-biostats-phd-admit.md

 ### The Waiting Game

 Ironically, despite an overwhelming feeling that did super well, I did't hear back for a really long time.
-In previous stages, Brown had been very quick, so I expected a decision within 2 weeks of the interview.
+In the previous stages, Brown had been very quick, so I expected a decision within 2 weeks of the interview.
 One month, then two months passed--and nothing.
 It was really tough on my mental health because I had only heard back negative news from the other programs so far and I was losing hope.
+Please make sure to take care of yourself while you wait.
+For me, working out and going to therapy were two great outlets.

-Then, in the end of March, I got the email and call that I was admitted.
+Then, right before Pi Day (~ mid March), I got the email and call that I was admitted.
 I had gotten off the waitlist.

 My advice to you while you wait: Please don't tie your personal value into these applications.
 I knew coming in that I was an excellent candidate but also how stiff the competition was.
 Ph.D. admissions truly are a blackbox and as long as you do everything in your power to maximize your chances, you should be **very** proud of yourself.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Happy Pi Day! 🥧<br>Slice into the π celebration! <a href="https://t.co/3DDtjSnEvk">pic.twitter.com/3DDtjSnEvk</a></p>&mdash; Brown Biostatistics (@BrownBiostats) <a href="https://twitter.com/BrownBiostats/status/1768289259566289263?ref_src=twsrc%5Etfw">March 14, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Decision Time